14 September 2010, Sheraton Hotel, Sofia, Bulgaria

-Public lecture by the Ambassador of the Republic of France H.E.
-Etienne de Poncins on the occasion of the end of his diplomatic mandate in Sofia
+On 14 September 2010, at the Sheraton Hotel, in Sofia, The Atlantic Club of Bulgaria organized a public lecture by the Ambassador of the Republic of France H.E.
+Etienne de Poncins, on the occasion of successful completion of his diplomatic mandate in Sofia.

-The problem of the integration of Romany people in Bulgaria was one of the 5 challenges that Etienne de Poncins underlined in his lecture, organized by the Atlantic Club in Bulgaria, dedicated to the end of his term as France’s top diplomat in the country.
+The problem of the integration of Romani people in Bulgaria was one of the 5 challenges that Etienne de Poncins underlined in his lecture.
 He posed the issue of integration as a sensitive one and said that the Roma community in Bulgaria was almost invisible.
-In his opinion it is not clear how the money from EU funds is spent.
+In his opinion, it was not clear how the money from EU funds was spent.
 “We are talking about a Decade of Roma inclusion, but we cannot see where the money goes.”

 The first challenge, said the ambassador, was the reform of the justice system.
 He emphasized the justice system as a cornerstone of democracy.
-He mentioned the recent changes in the Penal Code and said that things in Bulgaria have become more balanced.
+He mentioned the recent changes in the Penal Code and said that things in Bulgaria had become more balanced.
 Etienne de Pocins described the “Borislski” case as a test.
-According to him, “the Bulgarian justice system recovered and the final result was satisfactory, but there are still other cases similar to Borilski that have yet to be resolved”, Poncins was firm.
-He believes that crime is becoming more sophisticated all around the world and it should be treated in a more complicated way.
+According to him, “the Bulgarian justice system recovered and the final result was satisfactory, but there were still other cases similar to Borilski that had yet to be resolved”, Poncins was firm.
+He believed that crime was becoming more sophisticated all around the world and it should be treated in a more complicated way.

 The second challenge, which he outlined, was related to energy.
-The ambassador remarked that, in Bulgaria, the subject of saving energy is seldom discussed, and Bulgaria ranks close to last on the international indicator rankings of energy saving.
+The ambassador remarked that, in Bulgaria, the subject of saving energy was seldom discussed, and Bulgaria ranked close to last on the international indicator rankings of energy saving.

 He also outlined the problem of demographics in Bulgaria as one of great concern.
-He noted statistics, which show that by 2050 there may be as few as 5 million people living in Bulgaria.
-France had a similar problem in the 19 century, the diplomat said, and recommended more determination, public debate, and support of the family.
-Etinne de Poncins said that “In any case, the family and in particular the mother should not be asked to choose between work or children,” before going on to explain that tax incentives may form part of a solution.
+He noted statistics, which showed that by 2050 there may be as few as 5 million people living in Bulgaria.
+France had a similar problem in the 19 century, the diplomat said, and recommended more determination, public debate, and support for the family.
+Etinne de Poncins said that “In any case, the family and in particular the mother should not be asked to choose between work or children,” before going on to explain that tax incentives might form part of a solution.

 “We still do not talk about ending the mechanisms for cooperation and control of the European Commission” said the French diplomat.
-In addition, trade between Bulgaria and France remains low and insufficient compared to the trade between France and Romania.
-In his view a campaign to highlight the attractiveness of Bulgaria is needed.
+In addition, trade between Bulgaria and France remains low and insufficient, compared to the trade between France and Romania.
+In his view, a campaign to highlight the attractiveness of Bulgaria was needed.

-In his words, Bulgaria is considered to be a strong partner within the NATO alliance.
+In his words, Bulgaria was considered to be a strong partner within the NATO alliance.
 Etienne de Poncins drew attention, however, to the problem of the modernization of the Bulgarian army.
 “Shouldn’t we change the method,” the diplomat asked, but added that “maybe it is beyond Bulgaria to finance the modernization”.
-He gave an example of the navy, where Bulgaria shares expenses with Romania, and of the general aviation squadron that operates in collaboration with Greece.
+He gave an example of the navy, where Bulgaria shared expenses with Romania, and of the general aviation squadron that operateed in collaboration with Greece.